OWASP/owasp-summit-2017/Outcomes/Threat-Model/Hands-on-TM-JuiceShop-1.md

 - Decided that a threat model diagram can be created on Juice Shop in great detail
 - A useful architecture mapping diagram was created.

-## Who

-The target audience for this Working Session is:

-- Participants in the threat modeling track
-- Participants interested in Juice Shop
-- Those who want to learn to threat model

 ---

 ## Working materials